Varieties of Chinese: Singapore

 When Singapore became independent in 1965, the island nation was extremely linguistically diverse.
 Over 75% of the population were ethnically Chinese.
 In the 1957 census, they gave their native languages as Hokkien (39.8%), Teochew (22.6%), Cantonese (20%), Hainanese (6.8%), Hakka (6.1%) and six other Chinese varieties (4.7%).
 The official languages of the new state were defined as English, Standard Chinese (locally called Mandarin or 华语), Malay and Tamil.
 In 1966, the Singaporean government implemented a bilingual education policy, under which students learned both English and the official language identified with their ethnicity.
 For Chinese Singaporeans this was Mandarin, even though hardly any of them spoke it natively.
 The government argued that Mandarin was more economically valuable, and speaking Mandarin would help Chinese Singaporeans retain their heritage, as Mandarin contains a cultural repository of values and traditions that are identifiable to all Chinese, regardless of dialect group.

 The Goh Report, an evaluation of Singapore's education system by Goh Keng Swee in 1976, found that the bilingual policy was failing, with less than 40% of the student population managing to attain minimum levels of competence in two languages.
-The home use of non-Mandarin varieties was identified as the major case of this failure.
+The home use of non-Mandarin varieties was pointed to as the major case of this failure.
 Lee Kuan Yew, then Prime Minister, argued that the culture, prosperity and security of the nation were at risk.

 The government response was a massive Speak Mandarin Campaign, launched by Lee Kuan Yew in 1979, aiming to discourage use of other Chinese varieties.
-The stated motivations were make the bilingual education policy effective, to promote the cultural cohesion of Chinese Singaporeans, and to provide them with a common language that was neutral between existing varieties and would also be useful outside Singapore.
+The stated motivations were to make the bilingual education policy effective, to promote the cultural cohesion of Chinese Singaporeans, and to provide them with a common language that was neutral between existing varieties and would also be useful outside Singapore.
 In 1980, the government announced that all Chinese students would be required to register with names in pinyin rather than other varieties, but a majority of parents refused to comply, and the policy was abandoned in 1991.
 Nevertheless, the relentless official pressure and denigration of "dialects", together with the rise of Standard Chinese in China, had the desired effect.
-The proportion of Chinese homes mostly using non-Mandarin varieties had fallen below 20% by 2010, with similar falls in the three main groups.
+The proportion of Chinese homes mostly using non-Mandarin varieties had fallen from more than 80% to less than 20% by 2010, with similar declines in the three main varieties (Hakka, Min, and Yue).

 From 1987, all education has been in English, with the designated other official language taught as a second language.
 Since 1994, the Campaign has tended to focus on promoting Mandarin to the increasingly numerous English-speaking Chinese Singaporeans.